FOR RELEASE: Saturday, Feb. 5, 2022

 CENTENNIAL, Colo. – The Colorado National Guard will welcome U.S. Army Brig.
-Gen. Doug Paul as the commanding general of the Colorado Army National Guard at a change of command ceremony Oct.
-19, 2019, at Founders Field, Fort Carson, Colorado Springs.
+Gen. Bren Dee Rogers as the commanding general of the Colorado Army National Guard at a change of command ceremony today, Feb.
+5, 2022, at the South Hall of The Ranch Events Complex, Loveland, Colorado, at 3 p.m.

-Paul most recently served as the commander of Theater Special Operations Detachment-Korea.
+Rogers most recently served as deputy commander of the COARNG.

-For nearly 160 years, the men and women of the Colorado National Guard have served our nation in wartime and as the first military responders in support of civil authorities during state emergencies.
-The CONG’s 5,500 Citizen-Soldiers and Airmen are Always Ready, Always There.
+For more than 160 years, the men and women of the Colorado National Guard have served our nation in wartime and as the first military responders in support of civil authorities during state emergencies.
+The CONG’s 5,500 Citizen Soldiers and Citizen Airmen are Always Ready, Always There.